pranavadarsh95/Bounding-box-predictions-for-visual-detection-and-recognition-using-Yolo-algorithm/README.md

- Bounding-box-predictions-for-visual-detection-and-recognition-using-Yolo-algorithm
+ Bounding-box-predictions-for-visual-detection-and-recognition-using-Yolo-algorithm<br/>
- anaconda python 3.5
+ anaconda python 3.5<br/>
- code source hint:-kaggle
+ code source hint:-kaggle<br/>
- data set:-kaggle
+ data set:-kaggle<br/>
 # Visual Detection
 It is the process of finding real-world object instances like car, bike, TV, flowers, and humans in still images or Videos.
 It allows for the recognition, localization, and